erxes/erxes/docs/docs/developer/graphql-api.md

 sidebar_label: GraphQL API
 ---

+This document explains how to work with GraphQL API Schema

 ## GraphQL API Schema

 To see the GraphQL schema of the Erxes GraphQL API, you should use some GraphQL graphical tool.